 Since the LSAT being a multiple-choice test, you still have a 20% chance of selecting the correct answer even if you make a random guess.
 You are not penalized for incorrect answers on the LSAT so a 20% chance of selection the correct answer is infinitely better than leaving the question blank and having a 100% guarantee that you will not get the question correct.
 Be sure to flag questions that you guess on so that you can revisit them if you have extra time at the end of the section or in your blind review.

-The Writing Section
+The LSAT Writing

 Get the Most Out of Your PrepTesting with Blind Review